1. Home

 State Sales and Property Tax Exemption

 Like many states, Massachusetts offers both a sales and property tax exemption for solar energy systems.
-Essentially, this means that there will be no surprise expenses when you adopt solar in MA.
+Essentially, this means there will be no surprise expenses when you adopt solar in MA.

-Sales tax exemption: In 2024, renewable energy equipment is completely exempt from sales and use tax in Massachusetts, which saves solar adopters an average of 6.25% on most transactions.
+Sales tax exemption: In 2025, renewable energy equipment is completely exempt from sales and use tax in Massachusetts, which saves solar adopters an average of 6.25% on most transactions.

 Property tax exemption: Although adding solar has been proven to increase the value of a home, Massachusetts homeowners do not have to worry about a PV installation raising their property taxes.
 Whenever the value of MA property is assessed, renewable energy equipment is completely exempt for a 20-year period.